jss367/jss367.github.io/_posts/2020-06-12-Data-Augmentation-with-Albumentations.md

 ## Overall

-My overall usually looks something like this
+My overall augmentation for semantic segmentation usually looks something like this

 ```python